• Skip to main content

 export default App

-render() can return Fragment
+render() returns Fragment

 class App extends Component {